 - Type 1 diabetes.
 This may be the most well-known of all autoimmune diseases, with over 1.6 million people suffering from it in the USA alone (1).
 In type 1 diabetes, the body attacks the cells responsible for producing insulin, so the patient becomes unable to process glucose.
 This can bring about a great number of problems that go from kidney failure to a heart attack.

-- Lupus, a disease that can damage almost any part of the body (joints, lungs, skin, and more), causing chronic pain and other complications.
+- Lupus, a disease that can damage almost any part of the body (joints, lungs, skin, and more), causes chronic pain and other complications.

 - Inflammatory bowel disease, which affects the lining of the intestines.
 The main symptoms include diarrhea, bleeding, and weight loss.

-- Multiple sclerosis is a condition that attacks your nerves, causing pain, weakness, bad coordination, and spasms.
+- Multiple sclerosis is a condition that attacks your nerves, causing pain, weakness, poor coordination, and spasms.

-- Psoriasis, where the skin cells grow too fast and build up, forming itchy and painful patches in elbows, hands, scalp, and other parts of the body.
+- Psoriasis, where the skin cells grow too fast and build up, forming itchy and painful patches in elbows, hands, scalp, and other body parts.

 While autoimmune diseases can affect virtually anyone, certain groups of people are at greater risk, such as: